Mount Taranaki: National park

 In 1881, a circular area with a radius of six miles (9.6 km) from the summit was protected as a forest reserve.
-Areas encompassing the older volcanic remnants of Pouakai and Kaitake were later added to the reserve and in 1900 all this land was gazetted as Egmont National Park, the second national park in New Zealand.
+Areas encompassing the older volcanic remnants of Pouākai and Kaitake were later added to the reserve and in 1900 all this land was designated as Egmont National Park, the second national park in New Zealand.
 There are parts of the national park where old-growth forests are found.
 With intensively-farmed dairy pasture right up to the park boundary, the change in vegetation is sharply delineated as a circular shape in satellite images.

 Recreation

 The Stratford Mountain Club operates the Manganui skifield on the eastern slope.
 Equipment access to the skifield is by flying fox across the Manganui Gorge.

 The Taranaki Alpine Club maintains Tahurangi Lodge on the north slope of the mountain, next to the television tower.
 The lodge is frequently used as the base for public climbs to the summit held in the summer months.
-The various climbing and tramping clubs organize these public events and provide informal guides.
+The various climbing and tramping clubs organise these public events and provide informal guides.

 Syme Hut is located near Fanthams Peak.
 It is maintained by the Department of Conservation and is available to trampers on a first come first served basis.

-For the average person, Taranaki would be considered a moderate mountain to climb.
-It takes a person with good fitness level a day to make the up-and-back climb.
 Weather on the mountain can change rapidly, which has caught inexperienced trampers and climbers unawares.
 As of 27 June 2017, 84 people have died on the mountain since records began in 1891, many having been caught by a sudden change in the weather.
 In terms of fatalities this mountain is the second most dangerous mountain in New Zealand after Aoraki / Mount Cook.